 Places where I’ve never seen a game, but are on my wish list: Wrigley Field, Chicago; Dodger Stadium, Los Angeles; Oracle Park, San Francisco; Kaufmann Stadium, Kansas City; Petco Park, San Diego; Nationals Field, Washington DC; PNC Park, Pittsburgh; any Nippon Professional League game in Japan

-Carrier Dome, Syracuse, NY — Syracuse Orange (my home arena)
+Carrier Dome, Syracuse, NY — Syracuse Orange (home arena)

-ECAV Stadium, Troy, NY — RPI Engineers (my other home arena)
+ECAV Stadium, Troy, NY — RPI Engineers (home arena)

 Bob Ford Field, Albany, NY — UAlbany Great Danes